AndreinaSoto/AndreinaSoto.github.io/_pages/Digital-Humanities.md

 ## [Archives Initiative: Neogranadina & UC Santa Barbara.
 Project Contributor, 2018-  ](https://neogranadina.org/procesamiento/0-empieza-aca)

 Neogranadina’s educational first platform for volunteers who contribute with the processing of digitized volumes.
-I supervise the progress of our volunteers and their interaction of this platform. *We are currently working on a new version of using Omeka S and Data Scribe.*
+I supervise the progress of our volunteers and their interaction of this platform.

 ## Olaudah Equiano takes Social Media.
 Project Creator, 2017-2018